e-cattle/install/Readme.md

 ![Logo of the project](./images/E-CattleLogo.png)

-# Script to install E-Cattle Bigboxx
+# Script to deploy e-Cattle Bigboxx

-This script will run install packages and basic settings for the operation of the E-Cattle Bigboxx.
+This script will run install packages and apply basic settings for e-Cattle Bigboxx deploy in Raspbian over Raspberry PI 3 Model B.

-## Installing / Getting started
+## Getting started

 This script can be installed either using Wget or Curl.

 * Using **curl**

 ```shell
 $ curl -sL https://raw.githubusercontent.com/e-cattle/install/master/install.sh | bash -
 ```